 Having a raised seat on its own will allow you to lower yourself down to a more suitable height as opposed to lowering down to an unsafe level.
 When considering which type of raised toilet set is best for you, the first question that you should ask is whether this is for a temporary condition such as post-surgery or if it is to address a more permanent need.
 If this is for a temporary condition you may consider a quick lock raised toilet seat.
 They run a little cheaper and will serve you well.
 A more permanent solution would be a bolt on raised toilet seat.
 Otherwise you should consider a locking elevated toilet seat or a locking raised toilet seat with arms if the issue is more medium-term in nature.

 Raised Shower Seat

-This will allow you to sit at a natural height that will allow you to utilise your shower without having to stand for the whole time you are in there.
+This will allow you to sit at a natural height that will allow you to utilize your shower without having to stand for the whole time you are in there.